 Why Shop With SCAS?

 A little donation can go a long way with peer support services provided by SCAS.
-From providing an individual with autism a ride to a job interview or a doctors appointment to giving a parent some respite with a coffee date with a peer.
+From providing an Autistic individual a ride to a job interview or a doctors appointment to giving a parent some respite with a coffee date with a peer.
 These little acts of personal kindness can go a long way, especially in trying times like these.

-Quality of Life $100
+Quality of life $100.

-Individuals with autism often suffer from numerous co-morbid medical conditions that can cause a need for constant care or supervision.
+Many Autistic individuals have numerous co-morbid medical conditions that can cause a need for constant care or supervision.
 Your donation for quality of life helps us provide services like respite care, cover expensive medical treatments or even provide someone with the chance to go to a sensory friendly summer camp.

 Although everyday (365 days per year) can be difficult and a daunting challenge for children and their family members impacted by an autism spectrum disorder, there is a tremendous pressing need for summer support funding, especially during the grueling summer months of (June thru the first week in August).
 These months are extremely difficult and longer for families that face ongoing challenging behaviors and encounter economic hardships.
 This is because school is out, schedules are different, there is a lot of anxiety, there are limited or no scholarship opportunities to help families fund their child’s summer activities.
 Families are also in crisis mode due to the severe state budget cuts over the past several years.
 In the past few years, there has been a decrease in family support funds made available to allow children with an autism spectrum disorder to participate in summer activities in their perspective cities and/or towns.
 Help us send every child to camp, donate now!